icann/root-metrics/README.md

 - All are running latest Debian
 	- Thus automatically running NTP  `[ugt]`
 - All programs run as "metrics" user
-- Also has "tranfer" user for for the collector to copy data
+- Also has "transfer" user for for the collector to copy data

 - `vantage_point_metrics.py`
 	- Is run from cron job every 5 minutes on 0, 5, ... `[wyn]` `[mba]` `[wca]`